LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Methodology

-For instance, consider two claims $c_1$ and $c_2$ with $\phi(c_1)$=(\textit{Vaccine Safety and Effectiveness}, \textit{Vaccine aSide Effects}, $t_d^{(1)}$) and $\phi(c_2)$=(``Vaccine Safety and Effectiveness,'' ``Vaccine Injury,'' $t_d^{(2)}$).
-By applying $f_{m}$, we get $f_{m}$(``Vaccine Side Effects'')=``Vaccine Safety and Effectiveness'' and $f_{m}$(``Vaccine Injury'')=``Vaccine Safety and Effectiveness.''
+For instance, consider two claims $c_1$ and $c_2$ with the generated topic tuples $\phi(c_1)$ = (\textit{Vaccine Safety and Effectiveness}, \textit{Vaccine Side Effects}, $t_d^{(1)}$) and $\phi(c_2)$ = (``Vaccine Safety and Effectiveness,'' ``Vaccine Injury,'' $t_d^{(2)}$).
+The derived mapping function $f_{m}$ will include $f_{m}$(``Vaccine Side Effects'') = ``Vaccine Safety and Effectiveness'' and $f_{m}$(``Vaccine Injury'') = ``Vaccine Safety and Effectiveness.''
 This establishes that ``Vaccine Side Effects'' and ``Vaccine Injury'' are child nodes of ``Vaccine Safety and Effectiveness.''
-In this way, we establish a hierarchical structure of topics.
-This structure ensures that related topics are appropriately grouped, forming the final taxonomy $\mathcal{T}$.